[tweetthis]The safest way for your young child to travel – is in a #rearfacing car seat. #ERF #MYWHY[/tweetthis]

 Following on from my previous post about Forward Facing car seat install tips, here is the Rear Facing car seat install tips post.

-As parents there are so many things we hope he have done right, and among those things the car seat is maybe one of the most important things, as it’s going to work as a potentially life saving device.
-However it will only work correctly and do its job correctly, if it’s installed correct and the child is installed correctly in the seat.
+As parents, there are so many things we hope he has done right, and among those things, the car seat is maybe one of the most important things, as it’s going to work as a potentially life-saving device.
+However, it will only work correctly and do its job correctly, if it’s installed correctly and the child is installed correctly in the seat.

 Car seat fitting errors are still very-very high, from 2010-2014 54% of car seats were found to be incorrectly fitted at Godd Egg Safety’s car seat check clinics across the UK, and 0 were fitted wrong on purpose!

-What follows are my tips on how to get a good car seat install for your rear facing car seat.
+What follows are my tips on how to get a good car seat install on your rear-facing car seat.
 I hope you find them useful, but I can’t stress enough the importance of reading your car seat manual fully and completely before you start your car seat install!!